GioBonvi/GoogleContactsEventsNotifier/README.md

 name for the script (it doesn't really matter, just name it so that you'll recognize if you find it in the future).

-The customization variables are divided in three lists.
+The customization variables can be categorized in three groups.

 #### Mandatory customization

-This is the first list you will find and contains some variables than you **must** initialize correctly, otherwise the script will not work at all.
+These are the first settings you will find: these are variables that you **must** initialize correctly, otherwise the script will not work at all.
-These variables are:
+These are the names of the variables:

 - `settings.user.googleEmail`
 - `settings.user.notificationEmail`